-Venango Campus offers a personal and challenging academic experience with small classes that maximize student-faculty interaction and student success.
+Venango Campus offers a personal and challenging academic experience with small classes that maximize studentfaculty interaction and student success.
 The campus' programs and services are designed to meet a wide range of needs and are offered with the flexibility that is required for a diverse community of learners.
 Many academic programs utilize partnerships with medical, business, industrial, and educational organizations that bring real-world, technical expertise and resources into its curriculum.
 Students and faculty utilize the latest in electronically enhanced learning and teaching tools and the fully wireless campus provides students the flexibility of accessing university resources anywhere on campus.
-A wide range of cultural events and activities offer students and community members opportunities for engagement and personal enrichment.
+A wide range of cultural events and activities, including a comprehensive intramurals and outdoor recreation program and nationally competing club sports teams, offer students and community members opportunities for engagement and personal enrichment.

-To earn an associate degree, a minimum of 30 credit hours must be completed at Clarion University-Venango Campus.
-Venango Campus offers programs for both parttime and full-time students.
-Students may study toward associate degrees in administration technology, allied health, arts and sciences, business administration, criminal justice, early childhood education, industrial technology, legal business studies, nursing, rehabilitative services, and respiratory care.
+To earn a Clarion University associate degree, a minimum of 30 credit hours must be completed at Clarion University-Venango Campus.
+Venango Campus offers programs for both part-time and full-time students.
+Students may study toward associate degrees in administration technology, allied health, arts and sciences, business administration, criminal justice, early childhood education, industrial technology, paralegal studies, nursing, rehabilitative services, and respiratory care.
 An Honors Program for students with high academic potential offers an enhanced college experience.

 Students may also complete the first two years of study toward any of Clarion University's 90-plus bachelor's degree programs.
-Complete baccalaureate degrees offered at Clarion University-Venango Campus include medical imaging sciences, nursing, and liberal studies.
+Complete baccalaureate degrees offered at Clarion University-Venango Campus include medical imaging sciences with multiple concentrations, nursing, and liberal studies.
 A Master of Science in Nursing degree is offered with Nurse Practitioner and Nursing Education concentrations.
 Graduate programs and courses are offered for specific student cohorts.